-The dual enrollment program at Eastern New Mexico University provides academically advanced high school juniors and seniors, from participating New Mexico schools, the opportunity to earn college credits prior to completing high school.
+The dual enrollment program at Eastern New Mexico University provides academically advanced high school juniors and seniors in participating New Mexico schools the opportunity to earn college credits prior to completing high school.

 What are the benefits of dual enrollment?